rx-anon -- A Novel Approach on the De-Identification of Heterogeneous Data based on a Modified Mondrian Algorithm: Introduction

 \item We present an anonymization framework based on Mondrian~\cite{LeFevre2006} with an adapted partitioning strategy and recoding scheme for sensitive terms in textual data.
 To this end, we introduce the tuning parameter $\lambda$ to control the share of information loss in relational and textual attributes\extended{~in Mondrian}.

 \item We evaluate our approach by measuring statistics on partitions and information loss on two real-world datasets.
-We adapt the Normalized Certainty Penalty score to the problem of a joined anonymization of relational and textual data. \end{itemize}
+We adapt the Normalized Certainty Penalty score to the problem of a joint anonymization of relational and textual data. \end{itemize}

-Below, we discuss related works on data anonymization.
-We provide a problem formalization in Section~\ref{sec:problem-statement} and introduce our joined de-anonymization approach \systemname in Section~\ref{sec:anonymization_approach}.
+Below, we discuss related work on data anonymization.
+We provide a problem formalization in Section~\ref{sec:problem-statement} and introduce our joint de-anonymization approach \systemname in Section~\ref{sec:anonymization_approach}.
 The experimental apparatus is described in Section~\ref{sec:experiments}.
 We report our results in Section~\ref{sec:results}.
 We discuss the results in Section~\ref{sec:discussion}, before we conclude.